haim1993/boot-bootcamp/README.md

 You must have Docker installed on your system to build and run the containers.

+***!IMPORTANT***
+> To see the shipped logs in your logz.io account, you must change the TOKEN ID in the configuration file
+> Configuration file path : src/main/resources/log4j2.xml

 ### Tasks
 **Part 1**
 - Create new repository “boot-bootcamp” in your personal GitHub account